-- Add 6 cups of boiled hot water, bay leaves and potatoes, cook on low heat until potatoes are tender, but not crumbly.
+Add 6 cups of chicken broth, bay leaves and potatoes, cook on low heat until potatoes are tender, but not crumbly.
 Once the potatoes are cooked, rinse the beans under cold water and add to the soup.
 Stir everything gently, taste and adjust for salt and pepper.

-- To make the soup more tangy, add a little more lemon juice.
-If the soup is too thick add more boiled hot water.
+To make the soup more tangy, add a little more lemon juice.
+If the soup is too thick add more broth.